tspannhw/StreamingSQLExamples/README.md

     location is not null and location <> 'null' and trim(location) <> '' and location like '%NJ'

+# Stocks

+SELECT
+  HOP_END(eventTimestamp, INTERVAL '1' SECOND, INTERVAL '30' SECOND) as windowEnd,
+  count("close") as closeCount,
+  sum(cast("close" as float)) as closeSum, avg(cast("close" as float)) as closeAverage, min("close") as closeMin, max("close") as closeMax, sum(case when "close" > 14 then 1 else 0 end) as stockGreaterThan14
+FROM stocksraw
+GROUP BY
+  HOP(eventTimestamp, INTERVAL '1' SECOND, INTERVAL '30' SECOND)

 # Sources

 Kafka - JSON only